This post may contain affiliate links.

-This DIY bunk bed built by the RV owners behind the beautiful Instagram account @NotAllAreLost includes panels that add privacy, conceal a child’s personal belongings (or perhaps an unmade bed!) and prevent kids from rolling out of bed while sleeping.
+This DIY RV bunk bed built by @NotAllAreLost includes panels that add privacy, conceal a child’s personal belongings (or perhaps an unmade bed!) and prevent kids from rolling out of bed while sleeping.

-This next RV, whose owners can be found on Instagram at @Humbills.HomeOnWheels, actually already had a bunk in it over a futon, but converting the futon to a bed each night wasn’t convenient, and leaving it as a bed took up space needlessly, so the RV owners decided to remove the futon and build their own bunks.
-(Bunks like these could be added to just about any similarly-sized slide, though.)
+This next RV, @Humbills.HomeOnWheels, actually already had a top bunk over a futon, but converting the futon to a bed each night wasn’t convenient, and leaving it as a bed took up space.
+So the RV owners decided to remove the futon and build their own bunks.

 Later they got even more creative and turned the bunks into an adorable playhouse, which you can see here.

-The Ticknor Family has been traveling around the U.S. in an RV for years now.
+The Ticknor Family of Our Traveling Tribe has been traveling around the U.S. in an RV for years now.
 Not too uncommon these days, except for the fact that they have 12 kids, 8 of which live with their parents in the RV!

 Master Bedrooms Converted to a Bunk Room

-Many toy hauler owners take a different approach, turning the garage area into a beautiful and spacious master bedroom (as you can see examples of in this article about toy hauler garage renovations) and converting the original master bedroom into a bunk room, as seen in these next photos.
+Many toy hauler owners take a different approach, turning the garage area into a beautiful and spacious master bedroom and converting the original master bedroom into a bunk room.

-The bunk beds shown below, which sleep four people and providing storage as well, showcase the craftsmanship of RV husband and wife DIY team Sarah and Dan of Joinery & Design Co.
+The bunk beds shown below, which sleep four people and provide storage as well, showcase the craftsmanship of RV husband and wife DIY team Sarah and Dan of Joinery & Design Co.

-The master bedroom converted into the fun kids’ room pictured below actually isn’t in a toy hauler.
-Kate and Jason, the kids’ parents, sleep in their camper’s living room on a sectional sofa that converts to a bed.
+The master bedroom was converted into a fun kids’ room pictured below.
+Kate and Jason sleep in their camper’s living room on a sectional sofa that converts to a bed.